phuze/php-cosmos/README.md

 ### v3.0.0
 - restore support for PHP 7.x -- this library can be used with both 7.x and 8.x
+- improved how nested partition keys are handled
+- improved how partition values are matched
-- fixed an issue preventing document deletion from collections with nested partition keys
+- fixed an issue which prevented document deletion when a container used a nested partition key
-- fixed an issue with partitionkeyrangeid headers, when a cross-partition query needs to be retried with PK ranges
+- fixed an issue with `partitionkeyrangeid` headers, when a cross-partition query needs to be retried with PK ranges

 ### v2.6.0
 - code refactor. min PHP verion supported is now 8.0